gaphor/gaphas/README.md

 - `matrix`: The item's transformation matrix
 - `canvas`: The canvas, which owns an item
-- `constraints`: list of item constraints, automatically registered

-  when the item is added to a canvas; may be extended in subclasses
+- `constraints`: list of item constraints, automatically registered when the item is added to a canvas; may be extended in subclasses

 #### Class: `gaphas.connector.Handle`

 Handles are used to support modifications of Items.

 If the handle is connected to an item, the `connected_to` property should refer to the item.
-A `disconnect` handler should be provided that handles the required disconnect behaviour, for example cleaning up the constraints and `connected_to`.
+A `disconnect` handler should be provided that handles the required disconnect behaviour, for example, cleaning up the constraints and `connected_to`.

 - pos (`gaphas.connector.Position`): The position of the item, default value is (0, 0).
-- strength (int): The strength of the handle to use in the constraint solver,

-  default value is NORMAL, which is 20.
+- strength (int): The strength of the handle to use in the constraint solver; default value is NORMAL, which is 20.
-- connectable (bool): Makes the handle connectable to other items, default value is False.
+- connectable (bool): Makes the handle connectable to other items; default value is False.
-- movable (bool): Makes the handle moveable, default value is True.
+- movable (bool): Makes the handle moveable; default value is True.

   ```python
   handle = Handle((10, 10), connectable=True)